 - 1/2 cup

 - 1/4 teaspoon unrefined sea salt

 - 1/2 cup pure maple syrup + 1–2 Tbsp more, as needed

 - 1 teaspoon pure vanilla extract

 - Roll tablespoon-size portions of the dough into balls.
-Place on the parchment-lined cookie sheets and press a moist thumbprint into the center of each dough ball.
-Add approximately 1/2 teaspoon of jam per cookie.
-Refrigerate for 15 minutes.
+Place on the parchment-lined cookie sheets and press a moist 1/4 – 1/2 teaspoon into the center of each dough ball.
+If your balls seems dry – add another 1-2 tablespoons of maple syrup to moisten the dough.

 - Place the cookies in the oven and bake for 8 minutes.
 Open the oven and reverse the position of the pans; bake for another 7 to 8 minutes, or until the cookies are golden.
 Remove cookies from the oven and let cool and harden on an oven-rack before serving.